Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

-In the cost-sensitive learning problem, one class is more important to the learning problem.
-Therefore, the class with the higher cost should be trained more accurately and contribute more than the other class.
-Equivalently, the class with lower cost should be trained less than the other class.
-This idea can be implemented by performing $l_1$ regularization on the expansion coefficients of the lower-cost class ($z^-$) as seen in the CS-SVM problem of \eqref{eq:regriskcs2}.
+\paragraph{Cost-sensitive learning} In the cost-sensitive learning setting, errors of misclassifying one class is higher than the other class and we can translate this to the learning algorithm by choosing more basis functions of the target class.
+This idea can be implemented by performing \lone regularization on the expansion coefficients of the lower-cost class ($\beta^-$) \eqref{eq:regriskdual1}.